-We strictly comply with the relevant labour laws and regulations and prohibit the employment of child labour and forced labour in our business operations.
-Apart from setting out clear requirements in our internal personnel management policy to protect the legal rights of our employees, we also ensure that our contractors comply with the relevant requirements.
-In order to achieve compliance, we obtain identification documents to verify the age of our employees before signing labour contracts with them and arrange on-site supervision by engineers at construction sites to ensure that no child labour or forced labour is employed in the contractors' work.
-During the reporting period, there were no cases of child labour or forced labour in the Group.
+We strictly adhere to relevant labor laws and regulations, prohibiting child labor and forced labor in our operations.
+In addition to setting clear requirements within our group's personnel management policies to protect employees' legal rights, we also ensure that contractors comply with relevant standards.
+Before signing labor contracts, we verify the identity documents of employees to confirm their age and arrange for engineers to supervise on-site to ensure no child labor or forced labor is employed.
+During the reporting period, there were no cases of child labor or forced labor within the group.

-Equal Opportunities
+Equal Opportunity

-We are committed to promoting equal opportunities and anti-discrimination in employment practices and comply with the Sex Discrimination Ordinance (Cap 480), the Disability Discrimination Ordinance (Cap 487), the Family Status Discrimination Ordinance (Cap 527) and the Race Discrimination Ordinance (Cap 602).
-In the recruitment process, we emphasise the principles of fairness, equality and meritocracy, without regard to race, colour, sex or other factors unrelated to workability.
-We also explicitly prohibit any form of discrimination or exclusion on the grounds of gender, race, religion, party affiliation, sexual orientation, rank, nationality and age in order to provide an equal working environment for our employees.
+We are committed to advocating for equal opportunities and anti-discrimination in our employment practices and comply with the Sex Discrimination Ordinance Chapter 480, the Disability Discrimination Ordinance Chapter 487, the Family Status Discrimination Ordinance Chapter 527, and the Race Discrimination Ordinance Chapter 602.
+During the recruitment process, we emphasize fairness, equality, and meritocracy, unaffected by race, skin color, gender, or other factors unrelated to job capability.
+We also clearly state that no discrimination or exclusion based on gender, race, religion, affiliation, sexual orientation, job level, nationality, or age is permitted within the group, providing an equal working environment for all employees.